learn-co-curriculum/dsc-instance-methods/README.md

 Uh oh! `TypeError: bark() takes 0 positional arguments but 1 was given`.
 This error is telling you that the method, `bark` was defined to take 0 arguments, but when you executed it, you gave it an argument.

-Remember that one of the key differences between functions and methods is that a method is bound to an object and **implicitly** passes the object as a argumet.
+Remember that one of the key differences between functions and methods is that a method is bound to an object and **implicitly** passes the object as an argument.
 That is what is causing this error.
 Effectively, what is happening when you try to call the instance method is this:

 ```python
 # the instance object, new_rex, is implicitly passed in as the first argument upon execution